Q: How large do wolves grow?

 Q: How long do wolves live?

 A: Very few wild wolves live past the age of ten, and many don’t live more than five years.
 Around half of all pups don’t survive their first year, and even adult wolves are never far from the dangers of starvation, disease, fights with other wolves, or being injured by their prey.
-In captivity, where they have the benefit of veterinary care and regular meals, wolves can live up to 15 years or more (the record is apparently 19).
+In captivity, where they have the benefit of veterinary care and regular meals, wolves can live into their late teens!

 Q: What do wolves eat?